TaiHovanky/OMDb-Search-Exam/README.md

 http://www.omdbapi.com/?i=tt1229238
 ```
 - Using the `imdbID` provided by the search results will let you fetch the details of a particular movie.

+### Start the application
+- Open a terminal window and navigate to the OMDb-Search-Exam directory.
+Run the 'webpack' command.
+- Open another terminal window and navigate to the OMDb-Search-Exam/server directory.
+Run the 'nodemon index.js' command.
+- In your browser, navigate to http://localhost:3000.